Assessment and Accreditation

 You will submit materials for each IL and D course you teach this year.
 If you teach multiple sections of a course, you need only submit materials from one of the sections.

 Also, for multi-section courses that are coordinated and use the same assignment in all sections, the course coordinator has the option of submitting a single piece of typical work to represent all sections.
 If this option is used, we expect that instructors will discuss samples of student work as a group before deciding on the typical piece to be submitted.
-These discussions are often fruitful for courses and programs.
+These discussions are often productive for courses and programs.

 Alternatively, each instructor of a multi-section course can submit their own materials.